ToddCoxeter helpers

 - todd_coxeter.is_non_trivial(tc: ToddCoxeter, tries: int, try_for: datetime.timedelta, threshold: float) tril

-if it is not possible to show that the congruence is non-trivial.
-This function attempts to find a non-trivial congruence containing the congruence represented by aToddCoxeter
+- Check if the congruence has more than one class. - Returns - tril.trueif it is possible to show that the congruence is non-trivial;- tril.falseif the congruence is already known to be trivial; and- tril.unknownif it is not possible to show that the congruence is non-trivial.
+This function attempts to find a non-trivial congruence containing the congruence represented by a- ToddCoxeterinstance.- Parameters:

-tc (ToddCoxeter) – the
+- tc (ToddCoxeter) – the - ToddCoxeterinstance.

-).try_for (datetime.timedelta) – the amount of time to enumerate the congruence after choosing a random pair of representatives and identifying them (default: 100 milliseconds).
+- try_for (datetime.timedelta) – the amount of time to enumerate the congruence after choosing a random pair of representatives and identifying them (default: 100 milliseconds).

-threshold (float) – the threshold (default:
+- threshold (float) – the threshold (default: - 0.99).

 - Returns:

-Whether or not a non-trivial quotient was found.
+- Whether or not a non-trivial quotient was found.

 - Return type: